Grumlebob/The-Pentuple-MiniTwit/MiniTwitSolution/Documentation/ContinousIntegrationContinousDeployment.md

 sets up terraform using all the aforementioned files.

 Note: ~~it currently does not automatically assign reserved IP's in case we destroy and recreate droplets.~~ (fixed 06.05.2025)
 It also does not currently give digital ocean user permission.
 So we cannot open a console from digital ocean.
 You need to ssh from your own console.
 After a bit of research and asking ChatGpt it seems one must do it manually on digital ocean.

 After the application was deployed with terraform the database was reset.

+When using terraform init it makes a state file ```terraform.tfstate```.
+First time it also download neccesary plugins, and therefore must be run by everyone at least once.
+Terraform maintains a .tfstate file that contains the current state of your infrastructure (Ip of droplets, etc.), This local file is shared in Digital Ocean "Spaces".
+This file should be shared with any group member so it can be used for terrform apply, so everyone works with the same droplets.
+The file should be located with the other terraform files.
+Currently it is in MiniTwitSolution/